UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 its confusing and weird.
 Instead, spawn them in the location that the curse WILL be.
 --> Also, stone-hands should only exist on HARD mode.

-Add more post-processing to daily-run
-- Huge lines of stone-slots
-- Big pockets of stone-slots